MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-input/packages/input/fingertip-visualization.md

 ## Inspector Properties

-On the `MRTK XR Rig`, you can find the `IndexTip PokeInteractor`, with both the [PokeInteractor](/dotnet/api/microsoft.mixedreality.toolkit.input.pokeinteractor) and `MRTKRokeReticleVisual` components.
+On the `MRTK XR Rig`, you can find the `IndexTip PokeInteractor`, with both the [PokeInteractor](/dotnet/api/microsoft.mixedreality.toolkit.input.pokeinteractor) and `MRTKPokeReticleVisual` components.
 The `MRTKPokeReticleVisual` is responsible for enabling the proximity light and reticle, based on whether the `PokeIntreactor` is active and hovering an interactable.

 ![Inspector view of Poke Interactor and MRTK Poke Reticle Visual](../images/poke-interactor-visual.png)